david-uhlig/example-tinymce-rails7-turbo/README.md

-# Example Integration for TinyMCE in Rails 7 with Turbo Drive Support
+# Example Integration of TinyMCE in Rails 7 with Turbo Drive Support

 This example project demonstrates the integration of the [TinyMCE](https://www.tiny.cloud/) editor in Rails 7.
 It utilizes the well known [tinymce-rails](https://github.com/spohlenz/tinymce-rails) gem and offers full Turbo Drive support through an additional Stimulus controller.